Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Remove disguise on impact

-- Warheads can now remove disguise of spies.
+- Warheads can now remove disguise from disguised infantry such as spies.
+This will work even if the disguised was acquired by default through `PermaDisguise`.

 In `rulesmd.ini`:
 ```ini